 \subsection{Atom reduction}

-The complete model atom contains thousands of levels and millions of radiative transitions, and required reduction in order to make the non-LTE calculations feasible, even in 1D.
+The complete model atom contains thousands of levels and millions of radiative transitions, and it required reduction to make the non-LTE calculations feasible, even in 1D.
 To begin with, all fine structure was removed.
-Moreover, \ion{Ti}{I} levels above $6.2$eV with identical parity, electron configuration, and multiplicity were merged to form super-levels, and affected lines merged to form super-lines, following \citet{lind17}.
-This created a smaller atom of 587 total energy levels and $50\,000$ transitions, that was still too large to be practical. \ion{Ti}{II} levels within 2.7eV to the ionisation limit were cut, due to their low population in late-type stellar atmospheres.
+Moreover, \ion{Ti}{I} levels above $6.2$eV with identical parity, electron configuration, and multiplicity were merged to form super-levels and affected lines merged to form super-lines, following \citet{lind17}.
+This created a smaller atom of 587 total energy levels and $50\,000$ transitions, which was still too large to be practical. \ion{Ti}{II} levels within 2.7eV of the ionisation limit were cut due to their low population in late-type stellar atmospheres.